shoaibarham/greeka-ferry-chatbot/README.md

 ## Overview

 This chatbot provides information about ferry routes, schedules, and prices between Greek islands.
-It uses Google's Gemini AI model with LangChain agents for natural language processing and a PostgreSQL database to store ferry information.
+It uses Google's Gemini AI model with LangChain agents for natural language processing and SQLite databases to store ferry information.

 Key features:
 - Natural language understanding of ferry-related queries
 - Detailed information about routes, schedules, and prices
 - Multi-segment journey planning
 - Daily data updates to ensure accurate information
-- Admin interface for monitoring and manual updates
+- Secure admin interface with authentication for monitoring and manual updates
+- Historical route checking when current routes aren't available

 ## Architecture